jcwml/simple_image_detection/README.md

 This would leave me with a concise pixelmap with good detection results.

-... only as you can see the lowest deviance per grayscale pixel in the target dataset is 229 which means this won't even work anyway. :'(
+... only as you can see the lowest deviance per grayscale pixel in the target dataset is 229 which means this won't even work on this particular dataset.

 But it's a cool idea that might work on something else, like a runescape bot.